g8os/EFBD/docs/nbd/using.md

 <a id="convert-image"></a>
 ### Converting an image

+> ⚠ NOTE ⚠
+>
+> When using qemu to convert and emulate images hosted via an nbdserver,
+> only `qemu 2.8` is supported.
+>
+> It is known and accepted that the nbdserver does not work
+> when used with `qemu 2.10` and any version other than `2.8`.
+> See [issue #523](https://github.com/zero-os/0-Disk/issues/523) for more information.

 This will actually to copy our standard qcow2, img or vdi template file into ARDB.

 Converting an image using qemu-img to insert an image in the NBD server: